lee-xin-jin-terence/workout-tracking-android-app/README.md

->> Note that this is an academic project from Murdoch University
+>Please note this is an academic project completed at Murdoch University.
 # Workout Tracker App (Android)

 ### 👨‍💻 Authors